misto/Write-Yourself-a-Scheme-in-Scala/1_first_steps.markdown

    string.
 Change the program so it prompts for a name, reads the name, and then prints that instead of the command line value.

+Enough with the toy examples: in the next chapter, [we're going to write a parser](2_parsing.html)!